kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 1 Tim.
 1:10.
 In John 14:6, we need to know that Jesus claims to be the truth with capital T. In John 8:44, The Devil is the father of lies with capital L. Technically, the term ψεύστης is used only 10 times in the NT, mostly by John and secondly by Paul.
 It is only used in contrast between the  truth of God and the lies of the Devil.
 All truthfulness is in regard to the Kingdom of God and Jesus with the Gospel.
 Conzelmann (TDNT 9:594 A.1.f) denotes the correct use of ψεύστης in profane greek as _liar_.
 But the meaning thereof is far away from protestant and catholic state religious connotation, instead, C. describes "Lying cannot be viewed merely as the opposite of truth.
 Basic to the general and philosophical use of the word group is the twofold sense, namely, objective and subjective appearance, untruth as non-breaking and error as false judgment of reality.
 The norm of the ethical assessment of lying is the firm bond between _aletheia_ and _dike_.
 At issue is the divinely protected order of the world."
 Further, C. states "Hence the worst lie is perjury … Subj. values enter in here.
 Lying esp. direct lying against others i.e., 'calumniation' _diabole_, is alien to the good man … It deprives honor and is an assault on human dignity … The aristocratic order demands esp. that one should not deceive those to whom one owes respect, … On the other hand the gods deceive (_dolos_) men."
 CD defines _lie_ as "to say or write something that is not true in order to deceive someone," and _liar_ as "someone who tells lies."
 When lying, it is applicable to fall away from the Grace of God into the mosaic jurisdiction if they do not stop it.

+**Loving pleasure rather than loving God**, φιλήδονος μᾶλλον ἤ φιλόθεος (_philēdonos mallon ē philotheos_):
+2 Tim.
+3:4.
+Liddell, Thayer and Gingrich are confluent in _loving/fond of pleasure_, As well as _loving God_.
+Thereby the construction of whether a person loves God with their whole heart or has pleasures higher than him.

 **Lunacy**,
 ἀνόητος (_anoētos_):
 Tit.
 3:3.